Refined Selmer equations for the thrice-punctured line in depth two: Introduction

 The refined Chabauty--Kim method of \cite{BD19} replaces the global Selmer scheme by a \emph{refined global Selmer scheme} $\Sel_{S,n}^{\min}$ which is a closed subscheme of $\Sel_{S,n}$, and when the inequality

 holds, then the refined Chabauty--Kim locus $\mathcal X(\ZZ_p)_{S,n}^{\min}$ is finite.
 In the particular case that $\mathcal X=\PP^1_{\ZZ_S}\setminus\{0,1,\infty\}$ and $n=2$, we have $\dim\Sel_{S,2}^{\min}={}|S|$, so the refined Chabauty--Kim method applies now whenever $|S|{}\leq2$.
-Moreover, using the explicit descriptions from \cite{DCW}, we can obtain explicit descriptions of the refined Chabauty--Kim loci, as in our Theorems~\ref{thm:main_s=1} and~\ref{thm:main_s=2}.
+Moreover, using the explicit descriptions from \cite[\S12]{DCW}, we can obtain explicit descriptions of the refined Chabauty--Kim loci, as in our Theorems~\ref{thm:main_s=1} and~\ref{thm:main_s=2}.
 Notably, refined Chabauty--Kim allows us to deal with the case $|S|{}=2$ already in depth $n=2$.
-And even in the case $|S|{}=1$, refined Chabauty--Kim provides more stringent constraints than usual Chabauty--Kim: the refined locus $\mathcal X(\ZZ_p)_{S,2}^{\min}$ for $|S|{}=1$ is, up to the $S_3$-action, cut out by the two equations
+And even in the case $|S|{}=1$, refined Chabauty--Kim provides more stringent constraints than usual Chabauty--Kim: the refined locus $\mathcal X(\ZZ_p)_{S,2}^{\min}$ for $S = \{2\}$ is the union of the $S_3$-translates of the set cut out by the two equations

 (the equation $\log(z)=0$ just says that~$z$ is a $(p-1)$st root of unity).
 The fact that we get two defining equations rather than one is significant in the context of Kim's conjecture: a generic pair of Coleman functions on a curve have no common zeroes, so heuristically one would expect any common zero of $\log(z)$ and $\Li_2(z)$ to be there for a reason.
-More specifically, it seems reasonable to conjecture that the only solution to $\log(z)=\Li_2(z)=0$ in $\mathcal X(\ZZ_p)$ is $z=-1$: this would imply the refined version of Kim's Conjecture for $S=\{2\}$ and $n=2$.
+More specifically, it seems reasonable to conjecture that the only solution to $\log(z)=\Li_2(z)=0$ in $\mathcal X(\ZZ_p)$ is $z=-1$: this would imply the refined version of Kim's Conjecture for $S=\{2\}$, $n=2$ and the same prime $p$.
+For $p < 10^5$ congruent to $1$ mod $3$, \cite[\S6]{BDCKW} verified numerically the nonvanishing of $\Li_2(\zeta)$ for $\zeta$ a primitive 6-th root of unity; we extended this to all odd primes $p < 10^5$ and \emph{all} nontrivial $(p-1)$-st roots of unity~$\zeta$.

+We remark that in higher depth~$n$, the second, third and fourth authors have a proof of the refined Kim's Conjecture for $\mathcal{X}=\PP^1\setminus\{0,1,\infty\}$, $S=\{2\}$ and any odd~$p$, which will appear in forthcoming work.
+In fact truncating in depth $n \geq p-3$ is sufficient for arbitrary~$p\geq5$.